 Green Aspirations Scotland was established as a Community Interest Company in 2013.
 This means that we are a social enterprise aiming to provide benefit to the community rather than to make a profit.

-We work with different groups of people –community groups, young adults, school pupils, kids and crafters – to develop traditional skills, create an appreciation of the woodlands, and encourage sustainable and healthy environments.
+We work with different groups of people – community groups, young adults, school pupils, kids and crafters – to develop traditional green woodworking skills, create an appreciation of the woodlands, and encourage sustainable and healthy environments.
 We aim to support people to care for their environment and themselves.

 We aim to support people to care for their environment and themselves, by:

 Enhancing and conserving woodland for biodiversity, the local community and future generations

 Working with vulnerable groups to raise aspirations within the green sector, with a focus on young people who have struggled with traditional schooling